Leonamrsm/fome-zero-company/README.md

 # 5. The final product of the project

-Panel, online, hosted in a Cloud and available for access on any device connected to the internet.
+Online panel, hosted in a Cloud and available for access on any device connected to the internet.

 The panel can be accessed through this link: https://fome-zero-company-leonamrsm.streamlit.app/